sahilbhaidkar444/Color-Palette-Generator/README.md

 # Color Palette Generator

 ## Description
 This is a simple web application that allows users to generate color palettes from uploaded images.
-The application extracts colors from the uploaded image and displays them as color swatches.
+The application extracts colors from the uploaded image using HTML5 Canvas API and displays the generated color palette as color swatches below the image.

 ## Features
 - Upload images to generate color palettes.
-- Automatically extracts colors from the uploaded image using Vibrant.js.
+- Extract colors from the uploaded image using HTML5 Canvas API.
-- Displays the generated color palette as color swatches.
+- Display the generated color palette as color swatches below the image.

 ## How to Use
 1. Clone or download this repository to your local machine.